 Analysis |

-Level four: guided |
+Level four: Guided |

 smaller assessments that give students insight and practice in the fundamental subject specialist, academic, and/or generic skills |